 The most important aspect of this activity was how it got my staff to get behind and excited about our programs.
 I concluded that involvement in planning and development is essential to employee motivation.

 5. Give them a reputation to live up to

 Point out an employee’s strengths and capabilities even if they haven’t yet demonstrated such behaviors but you see their potential for them.

 I learned about this method from a Dale Carnegie course I took.
 I applied it to a poor performing employee that I inherited when I arrived in the department.
 I pointed out to him what I believed he was capable of with absolute confidence.
 You can’t fake this stuff though.
 You really have to believe it yourself in order for it to work.

-This person turned out to be one my top performing district managers.
+This person turned out to be one of my top-performing district managers.
 He was also one of the ones who told me that I was the best boss he ever had.
 He went on to earn a huge promotion to a national position that I helped him get.

 Powerful employee motivation can come from simply giving them an inspiring reputation to live up to.

 6. Approach managing subordinates like you work for them